The Ultimate Guide To Joining A Startup

 “Startups become the team they build, not the plan they make.” - Vinod Khosla (Founder, Khosla Ventures – investor in Square, DoorDash, and Stripe)

-Since founders are only as good as the team they are able to attract, it’s important to start here.
+Founders are only as good as the team they can attract.
+It’s important to start here.

 • What is the quality of the existing team?